-NOTE: The government's cannabis law is undergoing regular changes.
-This website will be updated accordingly, so please check for updates to stay informed about changes to Ryerson's cannabis rules.
+NOTE: Please check this website for updates to stay informed about any changes to Ryerson's cannabis rules.

 On October 17, 2018 the cultivation, sale, possesion and use of recreational cannabis will be legalized across Canada.
 Ryerson University is committed to the success of its students, faculty and staff, and is amending its policies to reflect this legislative change.